-Per discussions with the Attorney General, the letter of credit requirements are still being negotiated with Prospect, so RSM cannot determine compliance at this time.
+Per discussions with the Attorney General the letter of credit requirements are still being negotiated with Prospect, therefore RSM is unable to determine compliance at this time.

 Leonard Green Obligations.
 Leonard Green shall, on or before August 15, 2021, either fund Escrows or provide irrevocable standby Letters of Credit, in accordance with and subject to Conditions 6.5 and 6.6, provided that Leonard Green shall use reasonable commercial efforts to obtain the Letters of Credit as set forth in this Condition 6.3.